-Looking for the perfect main dish to complete your Cinco de Mayo menu?
+Looking for the perfect main dish for National Tamale Day (March 23), Cinco de Mayo, or any other day of the year?
 Vegan tamales are sure to be a hit.
 In addition to being fun to make, they can be stuffed full of whatever creative animal-free ingredients you can think of.
 Some tamales are made with lard, which is often the fat of smart, sensitive pigs.
 Vegan tamales use vegetable sources, including olive oil and vegan butter, which help save the lives of pigs and other animals.
 We’ve put together some recipes to help you get started, but you can experiment with all kinds of animal-friendly ingredients, including soy chorizo or other vegan meats, dairy-free cheese, or your favorite veggies.
 We’ve also included some premade options if you need a quick fix.

 Homemade Vegan Tamales

 The ultimate e-book for all things tamales!
 It includes a step-by-step guide for making the perfect tamales along with recipes for savory and sweet options, including these Vegan Chocolate Tamales:

 Chef Jocelyn Ramirez’s Plant-Based Tamales with Jackfruit and Red Chile